yilinzhangAndy/Spider-for-IMDb-top-250-movies/README.md

 ## About The Project

 This package is used to crawl the basic information of the top250 movies on IMDb, and provides data visualization of the global interface and analysis of individual movie data, and able to produce pdf reports.

+To import this package, the user could add the from `spider_tools.Data_Visualization import Data` and the from `spider_tools.movie import Movie on the begin of code`.

 ## Dependencies